microsoft/project-html-website-container/README.md

+# This repo is no longer used.
+Please raise it in https://github.com/microsoft/devops-project-samples

 | Language | Platform | Author |
 | -------- | --------|--------|
 | HTML |  Azure Web App, Virtual Machine| |